-- 7. Install the retaining ring; airless air cap; nozzle; PTFE retaining washer; gasket or gasket with restrictor; and the fluid tip as described in Nozzle, Restrictor, and Fluid Tip Replacement on page 7-2. - 8.
-Secure the fluid hose within the ground bracket (A) with the two screws (52) and turn on the fluid delivery system. - 9.
-Turn on the gun control unit.
+- 7. Install the retaining ring, air cap, nozzle, PTFE retaining washer, electrode, gasket or gasket with restrictor, and fluid tip as described in Nozzle, Restrictor, and Fluid Tip Replacement on page 7-2. - 8.
+Secure the fluid hose within the ground bracket (A) with the two screws (52).

-Atomizing Air Adjust Valve Replacement
+Air Valve Replacement